-[047] For purposes hereof, the phrase "temporally unique" means that the time period of assignment of a DDID to a data subject, action, activity, process or trait is not endless.
-The initial assignment of a DDID to a data subject, action, activity, process or trait starts at a point in time, and information concerning the time of assignment is known and, in certain implementations of the present invention, may be used to identify relationships or connections between the DDID and said data subject, action, activity, process or trait.
-If the period of assignment of a DDID to a data subject, action, activity, process or trait ends at a discrete point in time, information concerning the time of termination of assignment is known and, in certain implementations of the present invention, may be used to identify relationships or connections between the DDID and said data subject, action, activity, process or trait.
+[051] For purposes hereof, the phrase "temporally unique" means that the time period of assignment of a DDID to a data subject, action, activity, process or trait is not endless.
+The initial assignment of a DDID to a data subject, action, activity, process or trait starts at a point in time, and information concerning the time of assignment is known and, in certain implementations of the present invention, may be used to identify relationships or connections between the DDID and said data subject, action, activity, process or trait ends at a discrete point in time, information concerning the time of termination of assignment is known and, in certain implementation of assignment of a DDID to a data subject, action, activity, process or trait ends at a discrete point in time, information concerning the time of termination of assignment is known and, in certain implementations of the present invention, may be used to identify relationships or connections, activity, relationships or connections between the DDID and said data subject, action, activity, process or trait ends at a discrete point in time, information concerning the time of termination of assignment is known and, in certain implementations of the present invention, may be used to identify relationships or connections between the DDID and said data subject, action, activity, process or trait.